St Stephen's Presbyterian Church and Manse, Queanbeyan: Alberto Dias Soares

 Born in London in 1830, Soares was the son of the Portuguese Consul and merchant, His Excellency Manoel Joachim Soares, and his English wife Camilla (née Lodington).
 He attended the Putney School for Civil Engineers in London in 1849–1850.
-Apart from an innate talent for drawing and art lessons in Oporto in 1847, his training as an engineer appears to have been his only qualification for undertaking architectural work.
+Apart from an innate talent for drawing and art lessons in Porto in 1847, his training as an engineer appears to have been his only qualification for undertaking architectural work.
 In August 1852, he departed for Australia with visions of a career in engineering and of furthering a grand scheme that had been proposed for a colonial railway.
 Once in Australia, however, he found that no-one was interested in the scheme.
 His life took a wholly new direction in 1855 when he felt, and answered, a call to the ministry of the Anglican Church.
 Taking Deacon's orders in May 1856, he was appointed to his first incumbency, Queanbeyan, in April 1857 and was ordained a priest on 7 June.

 On his arrival in Queanbeyan, Soares met with an urgent need for his expertise in engineering and design.
 The existing Christ Church had been built in 1844 and was quite an inadequate structure.
 Soares thereupon designed a new church in Romanesque style and had it erected in 1859–60.
 The church now forms part of the heritage-listed Christ Church Anglican Group in Queanbeyan.
 Church of England authorities swiftly awoke to Soares's value as an architect and, when the Anglican Diocese of Goulburn was formed in 1863, the foundation bishop appointed him Honorary Diocesan Architect.
 During what would become nearly thirty years practice as an architect, Soares would eventually design at least sixteen churches, as well as major extensions to St John the Baptist Church, Reid in the ACT.
 St Stephen's in Queanbeyan was the only Presbyterian church he designed; all the other churches were Church of England establishments.